Road Trip: Melbourne to Perth, via Kojonup

 This journey offers beautiful sights and explorations

-Driving is one of the best ways to experience the beauty of Australia.
-If time is no object, there is no better way than to hit the road and see as much of the country as you possibly can.
-Driving from Melbourne to Perth via Kojonup, for example, you will witness some of the natural and man-made wonders that Australia has to offer.
+Driving is one of the best ways to truly experience the beauty of Australia.
+If time is no object, there’s no better way to see as much of the country as you possibly can.
+For example, driving from Melbourne to Perth via Kojonup offers the chance to witness some of Australia’s most incredible natural and man-made wonders, making it a fantastic contender for Christmas amazing travel destinations.

-From beautiful beaches and stunning sunsets to quaint towns and heritage museums, there are places to see for all travellers to tick off some bucket list items.
-So, make sure you set aside at least 9 days for this once-in-a-lifetime road trip.
+From beautiful beaches and stunning sunsets to quaint towns and fascinating heritage museums, there are sights for all travelers to tick off their bucket lists.
+So, be sure to set aside at least 9 days for this once-in-a-lifetime road trip!

 What you need to know before driving from Melbourne to Perth